What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 July is one of the best soft fruit months in the UK.
 Strawberries may still be cropping, raspberries often hit their stride, currants ripen, gooseberries can still be useful, and early blueberries or cherries may be ready.

-However, fruit needs checking often now.
+Fruit needs checking often in July.
 Birds, wasps, mould, dry weather, and overripe berries can all spoil a crop quickly if you leave it too long.

 July Fruit Harvest Guide